ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

     assert found == expected
 ```

-When considering how to design the postcondition for `find`, an obvious approach is to return the corresponding value if the key exists in the tree, or return None otherwise.
-However, this would be indistinguishable from replicating the `find` functionality itself, and replicating existing functionality is costly and counterproductive.
-Therefore, **avoid replicating your code in your tests.** We can finesse this problem using a very powerful and general idea, that of constructing a test case whose outcome is easy to predict.
-In this case, we know that a tree must contain a key `key`, if we have just inserted it.
-Likewise, we know that a tree cannot contain a key `key`, if we have just deleted it.
-Thus we can write two postconditions for `find`, covering the two cases:
+For the operation `find`, we can also come up some postcondition properties.
+We know that a tree must contain a key if we have just inserted this key.
+Likewise, we know that a tree should not contain a key if we have just deleted this key.
+Thus we can write two postcondition properties for `find`:

 ```python
 # After insertion, the lookup should return the inserted value.